-Over the past several years, both the U.S. and Canadian governments have mandated that all manufacturers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past several years, both the U.S. and Canadian governments have mandated that all makers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been standardly used in air conditioners and heat pumps for a long time.
-These mandates are anticipated to have the HVAC industry move to a more earth friendly refrigerant with a technical code R410A.
+These mandates are anticipated to have the HVAC industry move to a more earth friendly refrigerant with a technical label R410A.
 R410A has been proven to be safer for the environment.

 East Syracuse homeowners should be aware that these Dry Charged Units are approved in the U.S. and Canada.
-Because of some key ambiguities in the written policies, the entire outdoor unit is technically considered a replacement “part”.
+Because of some key ambiguities in the written policies, the entire outdoor unit is technically deemed a replacement “part”.
 These days, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
 The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.